Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 Many people just have ambulance/hospital cover, while people with specific needs or a family may want to get some extras.

 There are lots of different health insurance providers offering various packages and choosing between them can get a bit overwhelming.
-We recommend using the comparison sites Money Time or iSelect to help find the best package for you.
+We recommend using comparison sites like iSelect to help find the best package for you.

-Canstar recently did a survey on the best value health insurance and awarded HCF, MBF and Medibank Private the top places for outstanding value.
+Canstar recently did a survey on the best value health insurance and awarded HCF, Bupa and Medibank Private the top places for outstanding value.

 Finding Specialists In Australia